misakey/backend/docs/content/concepts/box-events.md

 Where `for_server_no_store` is a mapping from each identity public key of the identifier being added to the encrypted crypto action to send to the corresponding identity.
-The crypto actions created will have the `invitation` type.
+This will create a crypto action with type `invitation` and a notification with type `box.auto_invite`.

 #### 2.5.1.3.
 To an entire email domain